 So if you don’t see noticeable progress in a month, don’t get disheartened.
 Others too are on a similar learning curve.
 Your performance may even dip sometimes, which can be frustrating, but what’s important is an upward trajectory in the medium to long term.
 A parallel would be a fluctuating, yet rising, share of a company, which may sometimes dip:

-Tim Ferriss in his book Tools of Titan publishes the email written to him by Christopher Sommer, a former U.S. National Team gymnastics coach, in response to his frustration with little to no progress in a particular workout:
+Tim Ferriss in his book Tools of Titans publishes the email written to him by Christopher Sommer, a former U.S. National Team gymnastics coach, in response to his frustration with little to no progress in a particular workout:

 Dealing with the temporary frustration of not making progress is an integral part of the path towards excellence.
 In fact, it is essential and something that every single elite athlete has had to learn to deal with.
 If the pursuit of excellence was easy, everyone would do it.
 In fact, this impatience in dealing with frustration is the primary reason that most people fail to achieve their goals.